content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/2-java-object-oriented-programming-structure/java-math-class.md

 ## 6) random

 >   `public static double random()`

+**Returns:**

+a pseudorandom double greater than or equal to 0.0 and less than 1.0.

 The positive square root of a.
 If the argument is NaN or less than zero, the result is NaN.